 You can see how the micro algae as a group are very beneficial but lets look at which would be best for your horse.

-Spirulena would be a good blue green algae choice for a Metal or Water horse with overall good energy but who shows some mild inflammation of his joints or connective tissues.
-Spirulena would not be a good choice for a sluggish or overweight horse that showed a tendency to stocking up or other tissue swelling.
+Spirulina would be a good blue green algae choice for a Metal or Water horse with overall good energy but who shows some mild inflammation of his joints or connective tissues.
+Spirulina would not be a good choice for a sluggish or overweight horse that showed a tendency to stocking up or other tissue swelling.

 Chlorella would be a good choice for an older horse with low energy and generalized weakness